whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Mr Robot
 		- S02E04
 			- 00:41:45
-				- Elliot and RT are working on Ray's site and RT tells Elliot about the site; Elliot starts narriating about IF/THEN conditions and logic/choices
+				- Elliot and RT are working on Ray"s site and RT tells Elliot about the site; Elliot starts narriating about IF/THEN conditions and logic/choices

 Being a leader
 	- Mr Robot